Kewal-2624/Test_Amazon/README.md

 # Test_amazon
-> Test case for Amazon
+> This test case is used to fetch some deatil from Amazon.com

 ## Build Setup
 ```bash